 - A technologically advanced company can showcase its cutting edge nature with a visitor registration kiosk.

 - Don't forget that music can be used to enhance any of the selections above.

 Your lobby is your office's first impression.
-If setup correctly, it can convey what your brand and organization is about in a positive and meaningful manner.
+If set up correctly, it can convey what your brand and organization are about in a positive and meaningful manner.
 Or, you know, it can suggest your company is indifferent to its people and guests.

-Modern design suggests furnishings with glass and flowing lines that make your space look open and clean.
-Colors, music and amenities should be customized based on your brand and what your company does.
+Modern design principles suggest furnishings with glass and flowing lines that make your space look open and clean.
+Colors, music, and amenities should be customized based on your brand and what your company does.